piotrwitek/typesafe-actions/README.md

 ---

 ### isActionOf
-> assert specific action from union type
+> create the assert function that will assert a given action of `any` type to the specific "action type" if matching the specified action creator(s)

 [> Advanced Usage](src/is-action-of.spec.ts)